openhab/openhab-addons/bundles/org.openhab.voice.googletts/README.md

 In case you would like to setup the service via a text file, create a new file in `$OPENHAB_ROOT/conf/services` named `googletts.cfg`

-It's contents should look similar to:
+Its contents should look similar to:

 ```
 org.openhab.voice.googletts:clientId=ID